 Each archive in FotoWeb represents a set of files you want to make available to one or more users.
 An archive connects to one of Index Manager's indexes and can contain anything from a few files up to several million files.
 The files themselves are stored on a server hard drive that is typically shared so that users can access the master files when requesting a download, for example.

 Index Manager handles crawling of the folders on the network drive, updates the indexes, and processes searches from FotoWeb and FotoStation clients.
 With FotoWeb, you can also apply search filters on the archive and access list levels to limit the actual files that a user sees when opening up the archive in FotoWeb.

 An archive is associated with an access list.
 By adding users or groups to the access list, you manage which users have access to the archive.
-If you expect to have many users on the system, it is recommended that you create a hierarchical group structure, and manage access to the archives mainly by adding the groups to the access lists.
-This makes your system much easier to maintain when the number of archives and users grow.
+If you expect to have many users on the system, it is recommended that you create a hierarchical group structure and manage access to the archives mainly by adding the groups to the access lists.
+This makes your system much easier to maintain when the number of archives and users grows.
 To make the system more manageable, you can also import users from your existing Active Directory domain.

-Auto search filters can be set on an archive in general, and also on the access list entry of a user or group.
+Auto search filters can be set on an archive in general and also on the access list entry of a user or group.
 This is a useful method when you need to have exact control of who sees what, but do not want to create a large number of archives.
-If an auto search filter is set on both the archive and on an access entry, the two criteria are appended to make a more restrictive filter.
+If an auto search filter is set on both the archive and an access entry, the two criteria are appended to make a more restrictive filter.